 The band currently consists of vocalist/guitarist Collin Brewer, guitarist Tyler Kern, bassist Jacob Massey, and drummer Austin Laskowski — a while some names and faces have changed over the years, their songwriting, vocals and mixes are consistently solid, engaging and ready to give more.

 "Not Coming Down" shares the emotional scene at the 'Grace' restaurant.
 This is Nathan telling his side of the story.
 This song screams out the pain and fear he's had locked inside, and the struggles of his messed up reality.

-Jenny Gillespie was born in Springfield, IL in 1980 and grew up in a rural setting outside of town, surrounded by woods and water.
+Jenny Gillespie was born in Springfield, IL and grew up in a rural setting outside of town, surrounded by woods and water.
 There was a lot of time spent making fairy houses with twigs and moss -- and a lot of harmonizing in the backseat with her sister, a gifted pianist.
 First picking up her artist mother’s Martin guitar at 13, she found she could put her little poems to music.
 Her song- writing started to bloom and ever since the garden hasn’t stopped flowering.
 Jenny has recorded five albums: Light Year (2008), Kindred (2010,) Belita (2012), Chamma (2013), and Cure for Dreaming (2015).
 Chamma was named one of the best albums of 2013 by Billboard.
 She has lived in Virginia, Paris, Austin, TX and now lives in Berkeley, CA and Big Sur, CA with her two sons Sebastian and Oscar, her two cats Pippi and Shirley, and her husband.